 Security, Quality & Business

 The 2016 State of DevOps report showcases how improvements in the product life cycle can improve security, quality and business outcomes.
 The survey also showcased how organizations must invest in people and processes, rather than on technology.
 DevOps also improves the organization’s work culture, while increasingly engaging the audience.
+Even the security in DevOps can also be integrated to improve the quality of the environment further.
 Check out this short video to reemphasize points about DevOps and continuous integration here.

 To quote an example, in an ongoing project, a DevOps engineer would ensure that the right technology is at hand.
 DevOps would be responsible for server handling, deployment, integration and ‘pushing’ code from the developer’s end.